cjholoday/dotfiles/README.md

 ## Updating

-Run either of the following to update to the latest version:
+Run either command below to update to the latest version:

 ```
 # Bash users only.
 Works from any directory!